l1nd53y/MVZPortfolio/module-projects/mod-2/RESTful-API-Auth/README.md

 ### What I learned

-I learned how to implement Auth0 and experienced trying to implement different authentication menthods (basic auth, etc.) in addition to learning how to require a bearer token for security purposes.
+I learned how to implement Auth0 and experienced trying different authentication menthods (basic auth, etc.) in addition to learning how to require a bearer token for security purposes.
 I also learned about password hashing.

 ### Setup: